The Inferior Predator

 Similarly, during social and political instability, people often surrender critical autonomy, emotionally embracing collective ideologies without conscious examination.
 They no longer think—they echo; no longer feel—they react.
 Immune to reason, they become extensions of ideological systems.
 The dissolution of the individual into the mass signals the collapse of civilisation.

 Yet despite everything, she left a deep imprint on my artistic sensibility.
-Her distorted sense of beauty—shaped by the propaganda aesthetics of the Cultural Revolution—repelled me so powerfully that it defined my taste by opposition.
+Her distorted sense of beauty—shaped by the totalitarian aesthetics of the Cultural Revolution—repelled me so powerfully that it defined my taste by opposition.
 I developed an aversion to “kitsch,” a term I first encountered in Milan Kundera’s The Unbearable Lightness of Being.
-Few definitions are sharper than Kundera’s: kitsch is the aesthetic of collective emotional dishonesty.
-He called it the “second tear”—excessive sentimentality repeated to simulate depth.
-“A totalitarian state,” he wrote, “is the reign of Kitsch in its absolute form.”
-Kitsch isn’t just bad taste or sentimentality; in times of instability, it functions as a psychological defense mechanism—rejecting complexity and harsh reality in favor of emotional safety.
+Kundera described kitsch as the aesthetic of collective emotional dishonesty: "the absolute denial of shit (the negative)."
+He also called it the “second tear”—sentimentality so excessive it feigns profundity.
+A totalitarian state, he argued, is the reign of Kitsch in its purest form.
+Kitsch isn’t just bad taste or sentimentality; in times of upheaval it functions as a psychological defense, rejecting complexity and reality in favor of emotional comfort.

 Throughout my adult life, I've struggled to escape her shadow.
 Yet, purging her projections leaves a disquieting void.
 I find myself questioning whether I can feel authentically, love genuinely—despite my longing for intimacy.
 A cruel paradox—for what is art if not the sincere expression of human feeling?